EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Sig(U; . ) and S(V; . ) denote signatures made with the private key of U and V, respectively.

 * Enc(K; P; A) denotes AEAD encryption of plaintext P and additional authenticated data A using the key K derived from the shared secret.
-The AEAD MUST NOT be replaced by plain encryption, see {{sec-cons}}.
+The AEAD MUST NOT be replaced by plain encryption, see {{security}}.

 In order to create a "full-fledged" protocol some additional protocol elements are needed.
 EDHOC adds: